Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

 \subsubsection{Definitions, basic invariants}

+In this section we fix a positive integer $n$ and a complex vector space $V$ of dimension $n$.
 We follow the exposition of \cite{lehrertaylor}.
-Let $V$ be a finite dimensional complex vector space.
-An nontrivial element $s\in \GL(V)$ is called a \nit{reflection} if it pointwise fixes some hyperplane of $V$ and has finite order.
+A nontrivial element $s\in \GL(V)$ is called a \nit{reflection} if it pointwise fixes some hyperplane of $V$ and has finite order.
 The hyperplane $\Ker(s-\Id)$ is then called the \nit{reflecting hyperplane} of $s$.
 A subgroup $W< \GL(V)$ is called a \nit{complex reflection group} if it is finite and generated by reflections of $V$.
-The integer $n=\dim V$ is the \nit{rank} of $W$.
+The codimension in $V$ of the subspace $V^W$ of fixed points under the action of $W$ is the \nit{rank} of $W$.

 A complex reflection group $W< \GL(V)$ is \nit{irreducible} if there are no nontrivial $W$-stable subspaces in $V$.
-It is well-known that every complex reflection group decomposes as a product of irreducible complex reflection groups.
-This allows us to restrict our attention to irreducible groups.
-These groups were classified by Shephard and Todd in \cite{shetod}, with on the one hand an infinite series of monomial matrices (groups denoted by $G(de,e,n)$ for integers $d,e,n$), and on the other hand a list of $34$ exceptional cases, labeled $G_{4}$ to $G_{37}$.
+Every complex reflection group decomposes as a direct product of irreducible complex reflection groups.
+This allows us to restrict our attention to irreducible groups, which were classified by Shephard and Todd in \cite{shetod}.
+The classification separates on the one hand an infinite series of groups related to groups of monomial matrices, and on the other hand a list of $34$ exceptional cases, labeled $G_{4}$ to $G_{37}$.

 An irreducible complex reflection group of rank $n$ is called \nit{well-generated} if it can be generated by a set of $n$ reflections.
-An irreducible group of rank $n$ which is not well-generated is \nit{badly-generated}.
-Such a group can always be generated by $n+1$ reflections.
+If this is not the case then the group is said to be \nit{badly-generated}.
+A badly-generated irreducible complex reflection group of rank $n$ can always be generated by $n+1$ reflections.

-From now on we fix $W<\GL(V)$ an irreducible complex reflection group of rank $n$.
+We fix an irreducible complex reflection group $W<\GL(V)$ for the remainder of this section.
+Since $W$ is irreducible, the space $V^W$ is trivial and thus $n$ is the rank of $W$.

 The action of $W$ on $V$ extends to an action of $W$ on the algebra $S$ of polynomial functions on $V$.
-By the Chevalley-Shephard-Todd theorem (\cite[Theorem 3.20]{lehrertaylor}), the algebra $S^W$ of $W$-invariant elements of $S$ is a polynomial algebra in $n$ variables.
-A $n$-tuple $f=(f_1,\ldots,f_n)$ of homogeneous algebraically independent generators of $S^W$ is called a \nit{system of basic invariants}.
-The degrees $d_i$ of the $f_i$ doesn't depend on the choice of $f$.
+By the Chevalley-Shephard-Todd Theorem \cite[Theorem 3.20]{lehrertaylor}, the algebra $S^W$ of $W$-invariant elements of $S$ is a polynomial algebra in $n$ variables.
+An $n$-tuple $f=(f_1,\ldots,f_n)$ of homogeneous algebraically independent generators of $S^W$ is called a \nit{system of basic invariants}.
+The degrees $d_i$ of the $f_i$ do not depend on the choice of $f$.
 They are the \nit{degrees} of the reflection group $W$.

-Likewise, one can define the \nit{codegrees} $d_1^*,\ldots,d_n^*$ of $W$ by considering the module of invariant derivations on the algebra $S$ (\cite[Definition 1.2]{beskpi1}).
+Likewise, one can define the \nit{codegrees} $d_1^*,\ldots,d_n^*$ of $W$ by considering the module of invariant derivations on the algebra $S$ \cite[Definition 1.2]{beskpi1}.